Sabrina Bryan: Dancing with the Stars

-In 2008, it was announced that Bryan would be partnering with Mission Foods as the spokesperson for the Healthy Kids Challenge.
-One of Bryan's many roles is to provide information to help educate kids on easy ways to stay healthy through nutrition and keeping active.

 Solo projects

 Byou

 Bryan released a DVD workout entitled Byou in December 2005.
 The workout is especially geared towards young girls with a tagline that reads "Be Happy, Be Healthy – BYOU!".
 More than a quarter million DVDs have been sold.
 A soundtrack to the DVD was also released which included the song "Byou", performed by Bryan, as well as other songs by her and other artists.
 The song "Byou" was also featured on the Radio Disney: Move It!
 CD which was released in 2006.
 Bryan released Byou 2, on January 13, 2009.
 Byou 2 features one exclusive track by Bryan called "C'mon".

 Princess of Gossip

 Bryan teamed up with popular author Julia DeVillers to write the book Princess of Gossip, the story of an ordinary girl with an extraordinary secret.
 Princess of Gossip was released on October 8, 2008.
-It is currently being considered for a possible movie.

 Personal life

 In April 2017, Bryan became engaged to strategic accounts manager Jordan Lundberg after six years of dating.
-They were married on October 6, 2018.
+They were married on October 6, 2018 with Kiely Williams serving as matron of honor.
 In March 2020, they announced that they were expecting their first child, a girl due in September.
 On August 31, 2020, she gave birth to a daughter.
 In November 2022, they announced that they were expecting their second child.
+On May 2, 2023, she gave birth to a boy.